To give you some inspiration for your holiday shopping, I put together some of my VERY favorite food and kitchen items that I own and use.

 Click HERE to check out more reviews and the latest prices.

 4. Stand Mixer ~ $250 - $400

 I absolutely LOVE my Kitchen Aid stand mixer.
 It was a wedding gift from my coworkers that I am soo grateful for.
-Any baker will be exstatic for this kind of gift.
-I have the pro version with bowl lift, but the Classic Kitchen Aid is also super awesome and more economical.
+Any baker will be ecstatic for this kind of gift.
+I have the pro version with bowl lift, but the Classic Tilt-Head Kitchen Aid model is also super awesome and more economical.

 5. Kitchen Knives ~ $110

 Our Wüsthof Kitchen Knives were another wedding gift that we came to absolutely LOVE!
 And use on a daily basis.

 We have a Classic Cook's knife and a boning knife, but this 3-piece set looks like an amazing value on Amazon.